ccb2195-ux/ebird-alerts-viz/README.md

 # eBird Alerts Visualization

+This is a Homework project for Data Studio 2026 at Columbia Graduate School of Journalism built with Claude Code Sonnett in order to test its ability to scrape a site with playwright and deploy a visulization which updates regularly.
+The test was successful.
+Everything from here forward was written for the README by Claude:

 An automated bird watching visualization tool that scrapes eBird alert data and displays notable bird sightings on an interactive map.

 ## Features